fvckgrimm/nix-dotfiles/README.md

 # Nix Dotfiles

-These are my nix files from a vm install of nixos using the budgie DE and hyprland.
+These are my nix files from a vm install of nixos using the budgie DE and hyprland in preparation of bare-metal install.

 ![screenshot of budgie desktop](./assets/1716420862.png)